 Please note: this project is still active!
 What's here work, but things might be changed a bit or extended/expanded!

-The idea The main idea is: make lights that are a drop-in replacement but when off will not show any blue/red.
+The main idea is: make lights that are a drop-in replacement but when off will not show any blue/red.
 Even more: they should be switcheable between 'normal' mode and 'police' mode.

 Normal mode means: white or amber light, police mode is ofcourse flashing red and blue!